OlawaleJoseph/WeatherApp/README.md

 # Javascript Weather App
+> This App gets the weather of a particular location and also the location of the user using the app.
+A user can input the name of a city and the app retrieves the weather for that location.
+The app makes use of GeoLocation API to get the location of the current user.

-> This is part of the Weather-App Project in [The Odin Project's](https://www.theodinproject.com/courses/javascript/lessons/weather-app?ref=lnav) Javascript Curriculum.
+This is part of the Weather-App Project in [The Odin Project's](https://www.theodinproject.com/courses/javascript/lessons/weather-app?ref=lnav) Javascript Curriculum.

 ![screenshot](weather_screenshot.png)

 [Demo Link](https://rawcdn.githack.com/OlawaleJoseph/WeatherApp/ab13beeef56acfcf17e521f20b52804fce03f6fa/dist/index.html)

+## Implementations
+- Get user location via GeoLocation API.
+- If the permission is granted, the application gets the user's location information and searches for the current weather of that location.
+- If the permission is denied, the application gets the current weather of Lagos, a city in Nigeria.
+- User can toggle to see temperatures in Celcius or Fahrenheit

 ## Built With